 Pure Water San Diego

-Pure Water San Diego is the City's phased, multi-year program to use proven water purification technology to produce a safe and sustainable high-quality water supply for San Diego.
-The program is a cost-effective investment for San Diego's future water needs and will provide a reliable drinking water supply that is locally-controlled and drought-proof.
+Pure Water San Diego is the City's phased, multi-year program to use proven water purification technology to clean recycled water to produce a safe and sustainable high-quality water supply for San Diego.
+The program is a cost-effective investment for San Diego's future water needs and will provide a reliable drinking water supply that is locally controlled and drought proof.

-A water purification facility capable of producing up to 30 million gallons of purified water per day is scheduled to be operational by 2021.
-The long-term goal, producing 83 million gallons of purified water per day (one-third of San Diego's future drinking water supply), is scheduled for 2035.
+An initial 30-million-gallon-per-day water purification facility is scheduled to be operational by 2021.
+The long-term goal, producing 83 million gallons of purified water per day (one-third of San Diego's future drinking water supply), will be reached in 2035.

-- Continued operation of the test Advanced Water Purification Facility;
+- Continued operation of the demonstration Pure Water Facility;

 - Research on potential additional treatment barriers;

 - Regulation and legislation development; and